Designing Sites and Portals

-The site logo configuration allows you to display your brand.
-Use a site logo with a transparent background and sufficient contrast against the navigation bar color.
+The logo configuration allows you to brand your site or portal to make it instantly recognizable to users.
+Use a site logo with a transparent background and sufficient contrast against the header bar color.

-You can configure the shapes of inputs and buttons site level.
+You can configure the shapes of inputs and buttons at the site or portal level.

 You can select an input shape to match your branding and experience.
-The input shape is applied to all inputs, pickers, and selection fields on every page of a site.
+The input shape is applied to all inputs, pickers, and selection fields on every page of a site or portal.